The College of New Jersey Logo

 COM 345: New Media and Health Communication

-*Courses in italics – may be in process of curriculum update and/or approval.
+*Courses with asterisk – may be in process of curriculum update and/or approval.
 Please consult PAWS for a current list of active coursework.

 Communication Studies Computer Science Design & Creative Technology Journalism & Professional Writing Marketing Information Systems Technology

-COM 212: Intro to Digital Filmmaking IMM 170: What’s New is Old: A History of Innovation JPW 301: Data Journalism IST 340: Web Design & Development
+COM 118: Intro. to TV Studies (if not taken as core course) IMM 170: What’s New is Old: A History of Innovation JPW 301: Data Journalism IST 340: Web Design & Development

-COM 270: Digital Advertising* JPW 322: The Future of the News
+COM 172: Intro. to Media COM (if not taken as core course) JPW 322: The Future of the News

 COM 310: Theories of Persuasion